KebMM/PythonAutoFramework/docs.md

 This component compares two images by pixels to determine if they are similar within a specified tolerance (%).
 If the simalarity is above the tolerance threshold it is regarded as similar.
 The threshold is set in the parameters of the "images_similar" method located in "commonUISteps.py", and can be changed by editing the value (set by default to 3%).
 The image paths are passed in when calling the method, for example: ```CommonUISteps.are_images_similar(actual_image_path, expected_image_path)```

 **Click on Image (click_on_image):** <br/>
 This component locates an image from the user's filesystem and clicks on an image on the screen.
+It has a timeout parameter set to 5 (seconds) by default but can be set to a different value.

 ## API Custom Component Descriptions
 **Send GET Request (send_get_request):** <br/>